Sonal0808/tmdb_assessment/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 **Docker Setup**
-Docker helps to containarise and run applications wiht all dependencies and can be shipped to any machine.
+Docker helps to containarise and run application wiht all dependencies and can be shipped to any machine.
 ```
 1. Prerequisites
 	•Make sure Docker is installed on your system.